xxl4tomxu98/flask-react-any-questions/README.md

 # Flask React Project

-This is the backend for the Flask React project.
+This is the backend for the Flask React project using SqlAlchemy and Psycopg-2.

 ## Getting started